ksharm-67/ksharm-67/README.md

 # About Me:
-I’m a Computer Science student at Arizona State University (BS CS, Minor in English, GPA 3.7), with experience as a TA in math and a grader for English at ASU.<br>I enjoy building full-stack applications, working with secure systems, and exploring cloud technologies.
+I’m a Computer Science student at Arizona State University (BS CS, Minor in English, GPA 3.7), with experience as an Data Engineering Intern and TA in math at ASU.<br>I enjoy building full-stack applications, working with secure systems, and exploring cloud technologies.

 ## Contact Me: